GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Introduction

 \section{Introduction}

 Although LLMs have demonstrated remarkable domain transferability and achieved state-of-the-art performance across a wide range of natural language processing tasks~\cite{ouyang2022training, wei2022finetuned, touvron2023llama, wu2023investigating, liang2022holistic}, their deployment has raised serious privacy and security concerns.
-LLMs are typically trained on massive corpora of data that may contain sensitive, private, or proprietary information, which increases the risk of unintended data leakage and misuse~\cite{li2021ethical, shi2023ethical, li2024ethical, yang2023ethical} (e.g., some recent studies have shown that LLMs can memorize and regenerate specific pieces of sensitive content, such as Social Security Numbers (SSNs)~\cite{carlini2021memorization, huang2022privacy}).
+LLMs are typically trained on massive corpora of data that may contain sensitive, private, or proprietary information, which increases the risk of unintended data leakage and misuse~\cite{li2021ethical, shi2023ethical, li2024ethical, yang2023ethical} (for example, LLMs were shown to memorize and regenerate specific pieces of sensitive content, such as Social Security Numbers (SSNs)~\cite{carlini2021memorization, huang2022privacy}).
 These challenges have prompted a growing interest in developing mechanisms for the selective removal — or \textit{unlearning} — of specific information from LLMs.

+Machine Unlearning in LLMs provides a practical alternative to avoid model retraining when removing specific information, in compliance with privacy and regulatory requirements~\cite{yao2024large, kumar2022machine, chen2023machine, maini2024machine, liu2024survey}.
+Despite many advances in the domains of computational efficiency and key forget parameter identification~\cite{yao2023llmunlearning,maini2024ga,zhang2024npo, li2024rmu,shi2024regularization, choi2024prompt, wang2024llm,jia2024wagle, niu2025dmolscheduledrivendiffusionmodel, wei2025llmsreallyforgetevaluating}, fine-tuning-based LLM unlearning methods frequently suffer from \textit{excessive forgetting} and \textit{retention degradation}~\cite{zhang2024overunlearning}, compromising the utility of the retained model knowledge.
+Similarly, inference-time LLM unlearning techniques~\cite{pawelczyk2023instruction, huang2024logit,thaker2024unlearning,liu2024large, ji2024reversing}, which avoid model updates and are hence computationally attractive, do not guarantee actual forgetting, as sensitive information remains embedded within the unchanged model parameters (for related works, see Appendix \ref{subsec:apdx-rw-unlearn}).